mr-mapache/drop-connect/README.md

-# Archieved

-This implementation has issues.
-I will be creating an installable package with a better implementation and documentation soon.

 # Drop Connect

 The paper [DropConnectPapper](https://proceedings.mlr.press/v28/wan13.html) introduces a regularization technique that is similar to Dropout, but instead of dropping out individual units, it drops out individual connections between units.
 This is done by applying a mask to the weights of the network, which is sampled from a Bernoulli distribution.